dylan-chong/ex_structable/README.md

 ```

 And you have to write this boilerplate for every module you have!
 That can be a
-lot of duplication!
+lot of boilerplate!

 ## A Solution

-By the magic of Elixir macros, we can remove the boilerplate/duplication!
+By the magic of Elixir macros, we can remove the boilerplate!

 ```elixir
 defmodule Point do